Nepal Teahouse Trek – What to Pack

 Nepal is an incredibly stunning country with a vibrant community and some of the most breathtaking landscapes you’ll ever see.
 Any backpacker’s bucket list should include a trip to this trekking destination.

 The best way to explore the country is through teahouse treks, which means you’ll end up at a simple lodge with basic rooms and a meal every night.
-The best part about teahouse trekking is that you just need to bring a small amount of gear.
+The best part about guesthouse trekking is that you just need to bring a small amount of gear.
 Teahouse trekking entails spending each night of your trek in a cabin.
 Just about all of Nepal’s major trekking routes are teahouse treks, allowing you to travel with the least amount of gear and equipment.

 Teahouses differ somewhat from area to area, but the majority are basic stone and wood buildings or huts with a kitchen, a shared dining hall, and bathroom space.
 They also offer a variety of basic bedrooms, usually with two single beds and a table.
-Most teahouses are designed primarily for trekkers, but some can also act as a family home in Nepal’s more isolated areas.
+Most teahouses are designed primarily for trekkers, but some can also act as family homes in Nepal’s more isolated areas.

 Just like any hiking trip, you are only as good as your gear and supplies.
 Here’s a quick rundown of essentials when packing for a Nepal Teahouse Trek.